 This component will further support training and capacity-building activities for multiple topics.
-Specific training will include improved environmental management, training, and certification of extension officers on Environmental Impacts Assessments (EIA) and Strategic Environmental Assessment (SEA), trainings for coastal Local Government Authorities (LGAs) environmental inspectors, and support for monitoring and assessment of activities to ensure compliance with environmental management guidelines and regulations.
+Specific trainings will include improved environmental management, training and certification of extension officers on Environmental Impacts Assessments (EIA) and Strategic Environmental Assessment (SEA), trainings for coastal LGA environmental inspectors, and support for monitoring and assessment of activities to ensure compliance with environmental management guidelines and regulations.

 This component will also update and implement the existing (developed under SWIOFish) Project Communication and Awareness Strategy (CARS).
-Activities to be supported include: (i) KAP survey (Knowledge, Attitudes, and Practices) (baseline, mid-term review, and end of project); (ii) Project Implementing Unit (PIU) communication with the public, and (iii) project engagement with beneficiary communities, including print and social media on project outcomes, (iv) communication of project results to the public and decision-makers.
+Activities to be supported include: (i) KAP surveys (baseline, mid-term review, and end of project); (ii) PIU communication with the public, and (iii) project engagement with beneficiary communities, including print and social media on project outcomes, (iv) community awareness campaigns on sustainable resource use and pollution reduction, and (v) communication of project results to the public and to decision makers.